PostgreSQL ALTER TABLE: Add & Rename Column

 The ALTER TABLE command changes the definition of an existing table.
 It takes the following subforms:

 A column may be modified in a number of ways.
-Such modifications can be done using the ALTER TABLE command.
-Let us discuss these:
+Such modifications are done using the ALTER TABLE command.
+Let us discuss these below.

 To add a new column to a PostgreSQL table, the ALTER TABLE command is used with the following syntax: